Skip to main content

 • An Ed25519 signature

+In the default configuration, that means one outer LangChain workflow produces one receipt even when LangChain creates nested child runs internally.
 By default, the integration generates a unique job ID prefixed with lc-.
 If you want to align receipts with your own internal jobs, provide deriveJobId.

 Custom Resolution Logic